adamdjbrett/themidgeekcrisis-app/content/pages/about.md

 permalink: /about/
 canonical: /about/
 ---
 Welcome to the [The Mid-Geek Crisis](https://themidgeekcrisis.com/) RSS feed reader.
-It is emant to keep busy geeks current on international and geeky news.
+It is meant to keep busy geeks current on international and geeky news.
 We made this site because we miss Google Reader and the social reading of articles. this is also a light weight site deisgned for gray scale e-ink sites.

 This site updates everyday at 6AM and 4PM